 And I sip from my Diet Coke remembering how hot those Modesto summers could be.

 Right after we crossed the street, some kid - none of us knew who he was - also tried to cross Sherwood, but he didn't make it.
-He got hit.
+He got hit by a car.

 And it was my turn to get real quiet.

 My friend hadn't been eating while he said this.
 But at that point, he started cutting up one of the crab cakes that was left.
-Halved it, then cut it into thirds.
+Halved it, then quartered it.

 That's the memory I have of your dad, when I think about your dad.